aragon/osx/CONTRIBUTION_GUIDE.md

     ## Type of change

     ## Checklist
-    [] I have selected the correct base branch.
+    [ ] I have selected the correct base branch.
-    [] I have performed a self-review of my own code.
+    [ ] I have performed a self-review of my own code.
-    [] I have commented my code, particularly in hard-to-understand areas.
+    [ ] I have commented my code, particularly in hard-to-understand areas.
-    [] I have made corresponding changes to the documentation.
+    [ ] I have made corresponding changes to the documentation.
-    [] My changes generate no new warnings.
+    [ ] My changes generate no new warnings.
-    [] Any dependent changes have been merged and published in downstream modules.
+    [ ] Any dependent changes have been merged and published in downstream modules.
-    [] I ran all tests with success and extended them if necessary.
+    [ ] I ran all tests with success and extended them if necessary.
-    [] I have updated the CHANGELOG.md file in the root folder of the package after the [UPCOMING] title and before the latest version.
+    [ ] I have updated the CHANGELOG.md file in the root folder of the package after the [UPCOMING] title and before the latest version.
-    [] I have tested my code on the test network.
+    [ ] I have tested my code on the test network.
     ```

-6. Wait for the pull request to be reviewer by the team.
+6. Wait for the pull request to be reviewed by the team.
-7. Make changes to the pull request if the maintainer recommends them.
+7. Make adjustments to the pull request if they were requested by the maintainer.
 8. Celebrate your success after your pull request is merged!
 You will be able to claim your POAP for the hard work and join our Developer Inner Circle community.

 **Disclaimer**

 It's OK if your pull request is not perfect (no pull request is).
-The reviewer will be able to help you fix any problems and improve it.
+The reviewer will be able to help you address any issues and improve it.

 ### Tips and Tricks

-Windows users may need to install the [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) before installing this project's dependencies.
+Windows users may need to install the [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) or [Windows Subsystems for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) before installing this project's dependencies.

 ### Documentation

-The documentation on how to run the front-end locally will be found within the `docs` folder of every repository.
+The documentation on how to run the code locally will be found within the `docs` folder of every repository.

-You can also access our [Developer Portal](https://devs.aragon.org) where you’ll learn about our architecture, how it works, and some tutorials which may be useful.
+You can also access our [Developer Portal](https://devs.aragon.org) where you’ll learn about our architecture, how it works, and useful tutorials to get you started.

 ### Style guide and development processes